First Unitarian Church v. Salt Lake City Corporation

 745 F. Supp. at 72.

-As the Faneuil Hall court properly concluded, in an ordinary case the delegation of this vast, super-legislative power to a private party would have the legal consequence of attributing that party’s conduct to the state and subjecting it to constitutional scrutiny under 42 U.S.C. § 1983.
-745 F. Supp. at 74.
-In this case, however, there is an additional, serious consequence.
+In an ordinary case the delegation of this vast, super-legislative power to a private party has the legal consequence of attributing that party’s conduct to the state and subjecting it to constitutional scrutiny under 42 U.S.C. § 1983.
+Faneuil Hall, 745 F. Supp. at 74.
+In this case, there is an additional, serious consequence.
 Here, the City delegated this vast power not just to any private party, but to a church.
-Such delegation of “a power ordinarily vested in agencies of government” to a religious institution violates the Establishment Clause, because it creates a “substantial breach” in the wall that separates the church from the state.
-See Larkin v.
+Such delegation of “a power ordinarily vested in agencies of government” to a religious institution violates the Establishment Clause, because it creates a “substantial breach” in the wall that separates church from state.
+Larkin v.
 Grendel’s Den, Inc., 459 U.S. 116, 122-23 (1982).

-In Grendel’s Den, the City of Boston adopted a statute that vested in the governing bodies of churches the power to prevent the issuance of liquor licenses for establishments within a 500-foot radius of the church, simply by objecting to the license application.
-The Court began its analysis by observing that the statute dealt with a power ordinarily vested in governmental agencies, substituting the unilateral and standardless power of the church for the reasoned decisionmaking of a public legislative body.
+In Grendel’s Den, the City of Boston adopted a regulating giving churches the power to prevent the issuance of liquor licenses for establishments within a 500-foot radius of the church, simply by objecting to the license application.
+The Court began its analysis by observing that the regulation conferred a power ordinarily vested in governmental agencies, substituting the unilateral and standardless power of the church for the reasoned decisionmaking of a public legislative body.
 Id.
-Then, applying the familiar Lemon test (see Lemon v.
-Kurtzman, 403 U.S. 602, 612-13 (1970) (“First, the statute must have a secular legislative purpose; second, its principal or primary effect must be one that neither advances nor inhibits religion . . .; finally, the statute must not foster ‘an excessive government entanglement with religion’”)), the Court concluded the statute violated the Establishment Clause.
+Then, applying the familiar Lemon test (Lemon v.
+Kurtzman, 403 U.S. 602, 612-13 (1970)), the Court concluded the regulation violated the Establishment Clause.

-The Court noted that statute no doubt embraced the “valid secular legislative purposes” of protecting churches from “the ‘hurly-burly’ associated with liquor outlets”; however, those purposes could have been achieved by means short of the grant of an absolute veto power.
+The Court noted the regulation embraced the “valid secular legislative purposes” of protecting churches from “the ‘hurly-burly’ associated with liquor outlets”; however, those purposes could have been achieved by means short of the grant of an absolute veto power.
 Grendel’s Den, 459 U.S. at 123-24.
-Moreover, because the veto power could be employed for “explicitly religious goals, for example, favoring liquor licenses for members of that congregation or adherents of that faith,” the statute could “be seen as having a ‘primary’ and ‘principal’ effect of advancing religion.”
+Moreover, because the veto could be employed for “explicitly religious goals, for example, favoring liquor licenses for members of that congregation or adherents of that faith,” the regulation could “be seen as having a ‘primary’ and ‘principal’ effect of advancing religion.”
 Id. at 125-26.
 Finally, in terms of entanglement, the Court noted that “the core rationale underlying the Establishment Clause is preventing ‘a fusion of governmental and religious functions. . . .
 The Framers did not set up a system of government in which important, discretionary governmental powers would be delegated to or shared with religious institutions.”
 Id. at 126-27.

-The same analysis of the same factors leads to the same conclusion here.
+Proper analysis leads to the same conclusion here.
 (10) Let us assume that, as in Grendel’s Den, the vesting of discretion to control access to and use of a public easement might be seen as advancing some valid secular purpose.
-It is at least conceivable, however, that reasonable regulations consonant with the nature and use of the Plaza could have been developed.
-Unfortunately, that possibility was never explored in any negotiation; instead, the City merely acquiesced in the Church’s demands.
-At the very least, this raises questions about the legitimacy and necessity of any purported secular purpose for the one-sided restrictions.
+It is at least conceivable that reasonable regulations consistent with the nature and use of the Plaza could have been identified.
+Unfortunately, that possibility was never explored; instead, the City acquiesced in the church’s demands for absolute control.
+This raises questions about the legitimacy and necessity of any purported secular purpose for giving the church discretion.

-Finally, the Deed “enmeshes churches in the processes of government and creates the danger of ‘[political] fragmentation and divisiveness along religious lines.’”
-See id. at 127.
-A review of the public record in this case evidences concerns on the part of at least some in the community over the breach in the wall separating church and state in this case.
-The City might have sought some accommodation necessary to maintain not only public use of Main Street but also the necessary and appropriate relationship between the public, the church and the state in this case.
+The restrictions also enmesh the church in the processes of government.
+The City might have sought some accommodation to maintain not only public use of Main Street but also the appropriate relationship between the public, the church and the state.
 Instead, the City decided to “substitute[ ] the unilateral and absolute power of a church for the reasoned decisionmaking of a public legislative body acting on evidence and guided by standards, on issues with significant economic and political implications.”
 Grendel’s Den, 459 U.S. at 127.
 The church’s exercise of its discretion to prohibit certain members of the public from using the easement while engaging in its own expressive activities on the Main Street Plaza sidewalks can only increase “the danger of ‘[political] fragmentation and divisiveness along religious lines.’”
 See id.

 Stephen C. Clark